 - 4.1 Each Academy will reimburse expenses properly incurred in accordance with this policy. - 4.2 Where expenses must be authorised before they are incurred it will be clearly stated within this policy together with information as to who can authorise them.
-If an expense is not clearly covered by this policy then authorisation must be obtained from the Headteacher before it is incurred (in the case of the Headteacher authorisation must be obtained from the CEO). - 4.3 Expenses will only be reimbursed if they are: - 4.3.1 recorded via the EduPay Employee Portal, for approval by an individual's authorising manager (where the claimant is an employee of the Trust.)
-Claims for governors/directors should be made using forms available from the Academy/ Trust office; - 4.3.2 submitted within 3 months of being incurred; - 4.3.3 supported by relevant itemised documents where possible, copies uploaded to the EduPay Employee Portal together with the claim (for example, VAT receipts, tickets, credit or debit card slips); and - 4.3.4 where required, authorised in accordance with instructions in force at the time the expense was incurred. - 4.4 Claims for authorised expenses submitted in accordance with this policy will be paid directly into a member of staff's bank/building society account as part of the subsequent month's salary. - 4.5 The purchase of classroom/office equipment and sundries must be obtained using the requisition/purchase ordering system and paid for directly by the Academy.
-An expense claim must not be submitted under this policy for the costs of such purchases. - 4.6 Claims which have not been approved in compliance with this policy will not be processed and will be returned.
-Self-authorised claims will not be accepted for payment under any circumstances and if a member of staff attempts to submit a false claim it will be treated as a serious matter which may lead to disciplinary action.
+If an expense is not clearly covered by this policy then authorisation must be obtained from the Headteacher/CFO before it is incurred (in the case of the Headteacher authorisation must be obtained from the CEO). - 4.3 Expenses will only be reimbursed if they are: - 4.3.1 recorded via the EduPay Employee Portal, for approval by an individual's line manager (claims by the Headteacher/CFO must be authorised by the CEO).
+Claims for governors/directors should be made using forms available from the Academy/Trust office - 4.3.2 submitted within 3 months of being incurred; - 4.3.3 supported by relevant itemised documents where possible (for example, VAT receipts, tickets, and credit or debit card slips); and - 4.3.4 where required, authorised in accordance with instructions in force at the time the expense was incurred. - 4.4 Claims for authorised expenses submitted in accordance with this policy will be paid directly into a member of staff's bank/building society account as part of the subsequent month's salary. - 4.5 The purchase of classroom/office supplies and equipment must be purchased through the Academy requisition/purchase ordering system and paid for directly by the Academy.
+An expense claim must not be submitted under this policy for the costs of such purchases.

-4.7 Any questions about the reimbursement of expenses should be put to an individual's Line Manager before the relevant costs are incurred.
+- 4.6 Claims which have not been approved in compliance with this policy will not be processed and will be returned.
+Self-authorised claims will not be accepted for payment under any circumstances and if a member of staff attempts to submit a false claim it will be treated as a serious matter which may lead to disciplinary action. - 4.7 Any questions about the reimbursement of expenses should be put to an individual's line manager before the relevant costs are incurred.